Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 380X should perform a lot faster than the GeForce GTX 465 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 380X should perform a lot faster than the GeForce GTX 465 overall. (explain)

-Texel RateThe Radeon R9 380X should be quite a bit (more or less 365%) better at texture filtering than the GeForce GTX 465. (explain)
+Texel RateThe Radeon R9 380X is much (about 365%) better at anisotropic filtering than the GeForce GTX 465. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon R9 380X is a better choice, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon R9 380X is superior to the GeForce GTX 465, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison